DataDog/documentation/content/en/monitors/notify/_index.md

 ## Notify your team

+Use the **Notify your team** section to:
-Use this section to send notifications to your team through email, Slack, PagerDuty, and other integrations.
-You can also trigger a workflow or create a workflow from a monitor.
+- Send notifications to your team through email, Slack, PagerDuty, and other integrations.
+- Trigger a workflow or create a workflow from a monitor.
+- Add a case to your monitor.

+{{< img src="/monitors/notifications/notification-options.png" alt="You can send notification to your team, trigger a workflow, or add a case to your monitor" style="width:90%;">}}

 ### Notifications

-You can search for team members and connected integrations with the dropdown box.
-When an `@notification` is added to this section, the notification is automatically added to the [message](#message) field.
+Use an `@notification` to add a team member, integration, workflow, or case to your notification.
+As you type, Datadog recommends existing options in a drop-down menu.
+Click an option to add it to your notification.
+Alternatively, click **@ Add Mention**, **Add Workflow**, or **Add Case**.

 **Note**: An `@notification` must have a space between it and the last line character, for example: